William Brown (British Army officer): Partition of India and First Indo−Pakistani War

 Brown was well aware of the anti-Maharaja sentiments among the populace of the Gilgit Agency.
-On 31 October, the Gilgit Scouts, under the command of Brown, surrounded the Gilgit Residency and took Col. Ghansar Singh & Wazir-i-wazarat Sehdev Singh Chib along with their families and staff into protective custody.
+On 31 October, the Gilgit Scouts, under the command of Brown, surrounded the Gilgit Residency and took Ghansara Singh & Wazir-i-wazarat Sehdev Singh Chib along with their families and staff into protective custody.
 Brown then requested for troops to be sent to the Gilgit Agency from Pakistan and established a de facto military administration on 1 November.
 On assuming direct control of the region, Brown thwarted plans by a large section of his contingent to set up an independent republic called Gilgit−Astor.
 On 2 November, he hoisted the Pakistani flag over the capital residency and announced the accession of the Gilgit Agency to Pakistan.
 He was then instructed by Sir George Cunningham, the then-Governor of the North West Frontier Province to restore order in the region.
 On 16 November, the Pakistani government sent Muhammad Alam to take control of the region as a political agent and on 18 November, Gilgit and its neighbouring states signed a combined instrument of accession to Pakistan.
 Brown remained in command of the Gilgit Scouts until 12 January 1948, when he was replaced by Aslam Khan.

 Brown's actions were strongly condemned by the Indian government who regarded it as an unlawful and unpopular coup, whereas the Pakistani government hailed it claiming that Brown had the full support of the people.
 Brown himself acknowledged the severity of his actions when he later remarked, "my actions appeared to possess all the elements of high treason.
 Yet I knew in my own mind that what I had done was right."

 Brown is also credited to have saved the Hindu minority in Gilgit from being harmed during the war, taking personal risk in doing so.

 In 1998, Brown's diary from his time in Gilgit was published as a book titled The Gilgit Rebellion.